megaease/easeagent/doc/development-guide.md

 The `Interceptor` interface also includes the `Order` interface that defines the order of the interceptors.

 #### Plugin Orchestration
-When several Interceptors are injected into a single enhancement point, the order of execution of the Interceptors are determined by the Order of the Interceptor and the Order of the Plugin the interceptor belongs to.
+When several Interceptors are injected into a single enhancement point, the order of execution of the Interceptors is determined by the Order of the Interceptor and the Order of the Plugin the interceptor belongs to.
 ```
 Effective Order = Interceptor Order << 8 + Plugin Order
 ```